FrogSquare/GodotAds/README.md

 # GodotAds
 Godot all in one ads module for Android.
-(Customisable)
+(Customizable)

 # Cloning
 ```